meg-gutshall/100-days-of-code/log.md

 ### Day 13: January 13, 2019

-**Today's Progress**: Worked through some of Flatiron's Sinatra section curriculum: ActiveRecord Setup in Sinatra
+**Today's Progress**: Worked through some of Flatiron's curriculum: ActiveRecord Setup in Sinatra

 **Thoughts**: I went through the first ActiveRecord lesson in Sinatra and I am done for the night.
 Too long of a day with other work and too late of a start on my school work.
 I'm going to totally kill it tomorrow... starting with CODE TALK!!
 [Tweet](https://twitter.com/meg_gutshall/status/1084637626848759812)

 ### Day 14: January 14, 2019

-**Today's Progress**: Worked through some of Flatiron's Sinatra section curriculum: ActiveRecord in Sinatra and Sinatra ActiveRecord CRUD Lab
+**Today's Progress**: Worked through some of Flatiron's curriculum: ActiveRecord in Sinatra and Sinatra ActiveRecord CRUD Lab

 **Thoughts**: I think relating ActiveRecord's CRUD and Sinatra's MVC Controller will definitely take some practice, but I got a good start!
 So thankful to my fellow Flatiron students for helping me through the second half of this lab.
 They probably halved the time it would have taken me to complete it.
 [Twitter](https://twitter.com/meg_gutshall/status/1085020726372065280)